jag-123/SoftSysAmusedAnemone/docs/README.md

 ## Overview
-We implemented a screen saver in C++ using OpenGL based on the [pipes screen saver](https://www.youtube.com/watch?v=Uzx9ArZ7MUU).
+We implemented a screensaver in C++ using OpenGL based on the [pipes screensaver](https://www.youtube.com/watch?v=Uzx9ArZ7MUU).
 View or download our code [here](https://github.com/jag-123/SoftSysAmusedAnemone/tree/master/final).

 ## Goals
 This project was created for our Software Systems course.
 For this project, our team was interested in implementing graphics using OpenGL and C++.
 Creating a screensaver that was 3-dimensional and changed over time seemed like a perfect way to improve our skills and create something enjoyable for everyone.